 How Does CSA Work?

-Several biodynamic gardeners independently brought the idea of CSA to North America in the mid-1980s.
-The initial CSA gardens completed their first year of operation in 1986.
+The concept of community supported agriculture developed thanks to the efforts of a number of individuals over the course of several decades.
+In the 1960s, Booker T. Whatley advocated for Clientele Membership Clubs, and the Teikei movement in the 1960s and '70s in Japan led to partnerships in which consumers could purchase food directly from farmers.
+In the mid-1980s, several biodynamic farmers introduced the term "community supported agriculture" in the United States.
+These biodynamic CSA gardens completed their first year of operation in 1986.
 Steven McFadden, co-author of the first book on CSA, Farms of Tomorrow, estimated that there were between 6,000 and 6,500 CSAs in the U.S. as of January 2012.

 How CSA Works